EmmanuelHmar/androidProjects/NewsApp/Readme.md

-News App
+# News App

-Type:Android
+### Type: Android

-Language:Java
+### Language: Java

-Project Overview
+### Project Overview:

-The final project is a chance for you to combine and practice everything you learned in this section of the Nanodegree program.
-You will be making your own app that connects to the Internet to provide news articles on a topic of your choice.
+Connect to the internet, using Guardian news API, get news, and be able to sort from the settings.

-The goal is to create a News feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
-The presentation of the information as well as the topic is up to you.
+- Connecting to an API

-Connecting to an API
+- Parsing the response of the API

-Parsing the response of the API
+### Libraries Used

-Handling error cases gracefully
+- Retrofit
-Updating information regularly
+- GSON
-Doing network operations independent of the Activity lifecycle
+- Butterknife